-The audit report will include supporting schedules providing sufficient information on the project (i.e. Sources and Uses of Funds, Statement of Expenditures (SOE), and the Special Account).
-The amounts in these financial statements would be required to be reconciled with the amounts in IDA's disbursement records.
+The audit report will include supporting schedules providing sufficient information on the project (i.e. Sources and Uses of Funds, Statement of Expenditures (SOE), and the Designated Account Reconciliation).
+The amounts in these financial statements would be required to be reconciled with the amounts in IDA's disbursement records and should be expressed in USD.
 The audit report shall cover the period of one fiscal year and shall be transmitted to the World Bank no later than six months after the end of the fiscal year.

 Detailed supporting documentation, including certification for expenditures, will be kept by the CPD for at least one fiscal year after the Bank has received the audit report for the year in which the last withdrawal from the Credit account was made and submitted to the Bank.
 For all contracts requiring the Bank's prior review, full documentation will accompany "no-objection" requests.
 Detailed documentation will be retained by the CPD for inspection during supervision missions and for audit by external auditors acceptable to the Bank.
+The CPD is currently using a computerized accounting system, which would be adequate for preparing timely financial reports for the project.
+The system is designed in such a way to ensure that the procedures conform to the following official Bank documents: